sowiecki/spellchecker/README.md

 I created some samples to test it against in `/documents`, but I imagine you have your own files to test as well. (`sample2.txt` is the original README with some jumbled words)

+As stated in the code comments, the spellchecking algorithm is far from perfect, but it's the best I came up with independently within a few hours of work.

 Thank you for your consideration!

 # Prerequisites